 Public investors always want to know the numbers.
 It would behoove a private company to have all of these data points on hand prior to going public.
 Beyond the GAAP financials, public investors and potential stakeholders will be looking for operating metrics that senior management uses to run the day-to-day.
 Although investment bankedrs are helpful in this instance, a company should already have a solid set of metrics they use to gauge performance.

-#4) Compliance and regulation
+#4) Walk through compliance and regulation process

 Use your advisory services to discuss any significant deficiencies or material weaknesses in your internal financial controls.
 Understand the impact this might have on the SEC review.
 What will they find that should be addressed now?
 Be prepared to discuss all of this with the underwriters and disclose this to the public market.